-GROSS MONTHLY INCOME

-ELIGIBILITY STANDARDS FOR
+GROSS MONTHLY INCOME ELIGIBILITY STANDARDS FOR MCE/BBCE FFY25

-MCE/BBCE FFY24

 (200% Federal Poverty Level)

 Household Size Gross Income

-1 \$2,430
+1 \$2,510

-2 \$3,288
+2 \$3,408

-3 \$4,144
+3 \$4,304

-4 \$5,000
+4 \$5,200

-5 \$5,858
+5 \$6,098

-6 \$6,714
+6 \$6,994

-7 \$7,570
+7 \$7,890

-8 \$8,428
+8 \$8,788

-Each add'l +\$858
+Each add'l +\$898

 member

-MAXIMUM MONTHLY
+MAXIMUM MONTHLY ALLOTMENTS FFY25

-ALLOTMENTS FFY24

 Household Size Maximum

 Allotment

-1 \$291
+1 \$292

-2 \$535
+2 \$536

-3 \$766
+3 \$768

-4 \$973
+4 \$975

-5 \$1,155
+5 \$1,158

-6 \$1,386
+6 \$1,390

-7 \$1,532
+7 \$1,536

-8 \$1,751
+8 \$1,756

-Each add'l +\$219
+Each add'l +\$220

 member

-These tables, in addition to the net income eligibility table are provided by the USDA on their website, and by CDSS, as an attachment to ACIN I-48-23 (COLA for 2023-24). providers all receive the same monthly amount per youth, the amount that the providers choose to pass on directly to the youth varies across the state.
+These tables, in addition to the net income eligibility table are provided by the USDA on their website, and by CDSS in ACIN I-45-24 (COLA for 2024-25).

+providers all receive the same monthly amount per youth, the amount that the providers choose to pass on directly to the youth varies across the state.
 Note that any amount that the provider pays directly to a landlord for rent (the youth does not receive this) would not be counted as a direct stipend, and therefore would be excluded from income consideration.

-- 4) What about parenting foster youth who receive an infant supplement to assist with the costs of caring for their child?
-Is this payment counted as income? - Answer: The same rules apply that are described above.
+4) What about parenting foster youth who receive an infant supplement to assist with the costs of caring for their child?
+Is this payment counted as income?

+Answer: The same rules apply that are described above.
 Any portion of the infant supplement that is received directly by the NMD is considered unearned income and included when determining the household's eligibility and benefit level.
 For NMDs in SILPs who receive the \$900 infant supplement directly, the entire \$900 is counted as unearned income.
 For NMDs in THP-NMD, the portion of the infant supplement the NMD receives from the provider is what is counted as unearned income.
 In many cases, the entire \$900 will be provided directly to the NMD, and in some cases a portion will be retained by the THP-NMD provider to assist with any costs the provider is covering for the NMD's child and a portion will be provided directly to the NMD.
-This is worked out between the provider and the NMD and is documented in a shared agreement. - 5) Does participation in the Transitional Housing Program-Plus (THP-Plus) for former foster youth impact CalFresh eligibility? - Answer: Although youth participating in the THP-Plus program are not NMDs, the rules for counting income are the same as they are for THP-NMD.
-The monthly stipend that a youth participating in the THP-Plus program receives directly from the provider is the amount that is counted as unearned income.
+This is worked out between the provider and the NMD and is documented in a shared agreement.

+5) Does participation in the Transitional Housing Program-Plus (THP-Plus) for former foster youth impact CalFresh eligibility?

+Answer: Although youth participating in the THP-Plus program are not NMDs, the rules for counting income are the same as they are for THP-NMD.
+The monthly stipend that a youth participating in the THP-Plus program receives directly from the provider is the amount that is counted as unearned income.5